rodrigomafrarios/rodrigomafrarios/README.md

-- 👋 Hi, I’m @rodrigomafrarios
+- 👋 Hi, I’m Rodrigo
 - 👀 I’m interested in
-  - Backend architecture
+  - Solutions architecture on AWS
-  - AWS services
+  - Software engineering

-  And the most important thing:
-  - Solve problems with technology

-- 🌱 I’m currently learning
-  - Multi tenancy applications management

-- 💞️ I’m looking to collaborate on disruptive projects that contribute to the world a better place!

 - 📫 How to reach me:
 Linkedin https://www.linkedin.com/in/rodrigo-mafra-59330873/